thalhamerb/remote-scheduler/README.md

 # Remote Scheduler

-Centralized scheduler that manages cron jobs across multiple services.
+This is a centralized scheduler that manages cron jobs across multiple services.
 Inspired by Spring Scheduling and backed by Quartz scheduler, this service is targeted for a message-driven microservices architecture where schedules are managed across many services.